menu

 Corbin will be excited that Ben Lundquist opted to run Merfolk instead of doubling down on Esper.
 The deck is a thing.
 As much grief as I like to give Corbin, I have played Merfolk builds to some pretty decent finishes, including a version Kenta Hiroki turned me onto that ran Lavamancer and Lightning Bolt.
 The deck is solid, but I feel like it has zero ways to deal with Supreme Verdict.

 I don't know whether Gerry T's Shardless BUG deck is the best deck in Legacy, but I feel like it certainly has a ton of power.
 Shardless Agent is going to cascade into something very good; there is a 100% chance of that.
 It's not always the thing you need, but on turn three, everything you hit is good.
 Hymn to Tourach?
 Solid, eat a Hymn, opponent.
 Goyf?
 Seems fine, it's beatface o'clock.
 Ancestral Vision?
 Feels like cheating.
-I like when my Form of the Mulldrifters cost three mana and draw three cards.
+I like when my Mulldrifters cost three mana and draw three cards.
 Even a late Agent is going to get some value to mitigate how durdly a Gray Ogre is on turn ten.
 Gerry has been playing BUG decks in Legacy for a long time, and I don't expect the printing of Deathrite Shaman and Abrupt Decay to make him want to stop.
 This deck is solid, albeit tougher than you'd think to pilot.

 TCG 5K